Pr0methean/BetterRandom/README.md

 # Tested environments and supported versions

-BetterRandom has 2 branches from which releases are cut: one for Java 7 -- including Android API levels below 24 -- and one for Java 8 and newer.
+BetterRandom has 2 branches from which releases have been cut: one for Java 8 and newer, and one for Java 7 -- including Android API levels below 24.
 These produce the Maven artifacts named `BetterRandom-Java7` and `BetterRandom` respectively.

 ## Java 8 (master branch)

-Beginning with version 3.1.2, continuous integration has been moved to Azure Pipelines and includes the following environments:
+Beginning with version 3.1.2, continuous integration takes place on Azure Pipelines and includes the following environments:

 * Ubuntu: OpenJDK 8,11,12; OpenJ9 8 and 12; Oracle HotSpot 8 and 11